OHDSI/CommonDataModel/Oracle/README.md

 1. Create an empty schema.

-2. Execute the script `OMOP CDM oracle ddl.txt` to create the tables and fields.
+2. Execute the script `OMOP CDM oracle ddl.txt`  and `OMOP CDM Results oracle ddl.txt` to create the tables and fields.

 3. Load your data into the schema.